JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 ## Installation

-Kaldi used to be primarily host on SourceForge, but then they move to GitHub, so I'm going to just clone their repository to my Desktop:
+Kaldi used to be primarily host on SourceForge, but then they moved to GitHub, so I'm going to just clone their GitHub repository to my Desktop:

 {% highlight bash %}
 josh@yoga:~/Desktop$ git clone https://github.com/kaldi-asr/kaldi.git